 dcta PTC technology SYSTEM TYPE

 DCTA installed Enhanced Automatic Train Control (E-ATC) which is a type of PTC system that uses an underlying automatic train control (ATC) system in conjunction with other “enhanced” features or systems to achieve the core required functionalities of PTC.
 The E-ATC system is designed to ensure train movement over properly aligned track switches, prevent over speeding, prevent trains from running past stop signals and align train movements with restrictive operating conditions caused due to track and road crossing conditions.

 E-ATC also allows DCTA to leverage its fiber networks that enhance its existing signal system.

 Current Status of PTC Implementation & historical Timeline

-DCTA finished testing of its PTC technology and the FRA approved the agency's Revenue Service Demonstration (RSD) application as of December 31, 2018.
 DCTA is currently operating in RSD (PTC turned on) during regularly-scheduled A-train service with passengers on board.
-The agency is the first in Texas to implement PTC on its entire commuter rail system.
+The agency was the first in Texas to implement PTC on its entire commuter rail system.